Toyota Mirai Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for a Toyota Mirai are $1,888 a year with full coverage.
-Comprehensive costs around $402, collision costs $886, and liability insurance is estimated at $442.
-Liability-only coverage costs approximately $496 a year, with high-risk coverage costing around $4,144.
-Teenage drivers pay the highest rates at $6,912 a year or more.
+The average insurance rates for a Toyota Mirai are $1,888 a year for full coverage insurance.
+Comprehensive costs around $402 a year, collision costs $886, and liability costs $442.
+Buying just liability costs as little as $496 a year, with insurance for high-risk drivers costing around $4,144.
+16-year-old drivers cost the most to insure at $6,912 a year or more.

 Average premium for full coverage: $1,888

-Prices include $500 comprehensive and collision deductibles, split liability limits of 30/60, and includes UM/UIM and medical coverage.
-Estimates are averaged for all U.S. states and for all Mirai models.
+Estimates include $500 deductible amounts, liability limits of 30/60, and includes medical/PIP and uninsured motorist coverage.
+Prices are averaged for all 50 states and Mirai trim levels.

-Living in a larger city has a significant impact on insurance rates.
-Areas with sparse population have a lower frequency of collision claims than densely populated cities.
+Your location can have significant affects on car insurance rates.
+Areas with sparse population are shown to have a lower frequency of physical damage claims than congested cities.

 Use the form below to get customized rates for your location.